api3dao/old-api3-docs/docs/airnode/v0.10/grp-providers/docker/deployer-image.md

 and for GCP deployment, see the
 [GCP Setup](../guides/build-an-airnode/configuring-airnode.md#gcp-setup-gcp-deployment-only).

+## Deployer Logs

+The deployer saves log files by default into the `config/logs/` direcotry, but this can be changed by passing a `--logs` argument to the command.

 ## Deployer Image Commands

 All three commands are similar for AWS and GCP, with differences noted where